Have you heard about cloud gaming but aren’t sure what it is or how to get started with it? You’re not alone!

 2. Xbox Cloud Gaming

-Xbox Cloud Gaming is a revolutionary platform that lets you play your favorite Xbox games without needing a gaming console!
+Xbox Cloud Gaming lets you play top Xbox titles without a console!

 Plus, you can use your existing Xbox account to pick up where you left off—no need to worry about losing your progress!